oleystack/native-portal/README.md

 ```

 ## Common Questions
-##### What happens if I use multiple gates for one portal at the same time?
+##### What happens if I use multiple `Injectors` for one portal at the same time?
 It works like a stack.
-The Host will render the latest content.
-If the latest Gate is removed from the tree, the host will render the previous one, etc.
+The `Target` will render the latest content.
+If the newest `Injector` is unmounted, the `Target` will render the previous one.

-##### What happens if I use multiple hosts for one portal at the same time?
+##### What happens if I use multiple `Targets` for one portal at the same time?
-Each host will display the same content.
+Each `Target` will display the same content.

-##### Do I need to render the Host before the Gate?
+##### Do I need to render `Target` before the `Injectors`?
 Nope!
-When you render Host it will be automatically filled up by the latest content.
+When you render `Target` it will be automatically filled up by the injected content.

 ##### Is this efficient?
 What about the re-renders?
 Yes.
-Moreover, Providers and Gates will be never unecessary re-rendered.
+Moreover, `Providers` and `Injectors` will be never unecessary re-rendered.
-Gates rerender only when the latest injected content changes.
+`Target` rerender only when the latest injected content changes.

 ## Partners
 <a href="https://www.wayfdigital.com/"><img alt="wayfdigital.com" width="100" height="100" src="https://user-images.githubusercontent.com/1496580/161037415-0503f763-a60b-4d40-af9f-95d1304fa486.png"/></a>